Sign in Create account

 Row 8: Beg.Tr2tog, 1tr in the next 3sts, [ch1, miss st, 1tr in the next 4sts] repeat across until the last 3sts, ch1, miss st, 1tr in the next 2sts, Vst in the last st, turn.

-The six row repeat of rows 4—9 make up the pattern for the scarf:
+The six-row repeat of rows 4 to 9 makes up the pattern for the scarf:

-Rows 10 – 171: repeat row 4– 9 twenty seven times more.
+Rows 10 – 171: Repeat rows 4–9 twenty-seven more times.
 Fasten off and weave in all ends.

 • Completely soak your item in cold water then gently squeeze (without wringing it) out some of the excess water.